Northeast blackout of 1965: Unaffected areas

 Some areas within the affected region were not blacked out.
-Municipal utilities in Hartford, Connecticut; Braintree, Hudson, Holyoke, and Taunton, Massachusetts; and Fairport, Greenport, and Walden, New York had their own power plants, which operators disconnected from the grid and which were able to sustain local loads, though some areas lost power for at least a few hours.
+Municipal utilities in Hartford, Connecticut; Braintree, Hudson, Holyoke, Peabody and Taunton, Massachusetts; and Fairport, Greenport, and Walden, New York had their own power plants, which operators disconnected from the grid and which were able to sustain local loads, though some areas lost power for at least a few hours.
 In New York City, Staten Island and parts of Brooklyn were spared when Con Edison disconnected its Arthur Kill Generating Station from the grid.
 Rochdale, Queens was also unaffected as it had its own power plant.